incoming call

 Swap avatars, phone numbers, and ringtones to match the brand of phone you’re imitating.

-Optional vibration buzzes and looping ringtones keep nearby people convinced it’s your real phone.
+Optional vibration buzzes and looping ringtones enhance the simulation’s your real phone.

 Set a timer so the call “answers itself,” forcing you to excuse yourself from whatever situation you are in.